oven-sh/bun/docs/bundler/executables.md

 #### Content hash

 By default, embedded files have a content hash appended to their name.
-This is useful for situations where you want to serve the file from a URL or CDN and ensure it is unique.
+This is useful for situations where you want to serve the file from a URL or CDN and have fewer cache invalidation issues.
 But sometimes, this is unexpected and you might want the original name instead:

 To disable the content hash, pass `--asset-naming` to `bun build --compile` like this: